Isuru Lokuhettiarachchi

 Isuru Lokuhettiarachchi (born 23 March 1983; ඉසුරු ලොකුහෙට්ටිආරච්චි), is an actor in Sri Lankan cinema and television.

 Personal life

 He was born on 23 March 1983 in Matara, Sri Lanka as the youngest child of the family.
 He completed education from Rahula College, Matara.
 He has one elder brother.

 Before entering drama, he worked in Sri Lanka Army.
 He worked as a second lieutenant in Army from 2003 to 2007.
 His first working station was Ariyalei in Jaffna during Eelam War.
 Then he worked at Naagadeepa, Kilali, Sarasale, Eluthumadduval and Muhamalai army bases.
 After quit from army, he worked as a manager in the pharmaceutical marketing industry.
 In 2013, he completed the degree on Drama and Theater from University of Drama.

-He has been dated fellow actress and model Tharindi Fernando since 2018.
-They got engaged in 2020.